-The company has been in continuous growth since that time and has undergone a number of changes of ownership, although the Young family remained involved until the late 1980s.
+The company has been in continuous growth since that time and undergone a number of changes of ownership, although the Young’s family remained involved until the late 1980s.

-Today, Young’s continues to build on its heritage and experience of over 200 years.
-As the UK’s largest specialist seafood brand, they are a supplier to all UK major multiples and lead the market with exciting new ideas to help people enjoy fish twice a week.
+Today, Young’s continues to build on its heritage and experience – and as the UK’s biggest specialist seafood brand leading the market with exciting new ideas to help people enjoy fish twice a week.

 Our Home in Grimsby